Chairman of the Board

 Mrs. Wilkinson's success in banking has inspired women and men throughout the state of Arkansas and the country.
 She continued her education in banking at Southern Methodist University, Southwestern Graduate School of Banking, graduating in 1973.
 Mrs. Wilkinson was SMU's first woman bank president to complete the prestigious program.
 She graduated with high honors and her master's thesis received distinction during graduation.
 Governor David Pryor first appointed Mrs. Wilkinson to the Arkansas State Banking Department.
 She was re-appointed to the State Bank Board by Governor Frank White.
 Mrs. Wilkinson was the first woman to serve as chairman of the Arkansas State Banking Department board of directors.
 Later, Senator Dale Bumpers nominated Mrs. Wilkinson to President Jimmy Carter for the position of Treasurer of the United States.

 A true philanthropist, Mrs. Wilkinson is an inductee into the Towers of Old Main at the University of Arkansas for her sustained financial contributions establishing the Farmers Bank Chancellor's Scholarship at the Sam M. Walton College of Business.
 In addition, a scholarship at the University of Arkansas at Fort Smith bears the name Betty and Means Wilkinson Endowment Scholarship.
 An adamant supporter of the arts, she supports the Thea Foundation with the Elizabeth "Betty" Wilkinson Creative Writing Scholarship.
+She is a member of the sisterhood of P.E.O.
+(Philanthropic Educational Organization) in Fort Smith and is Past Matron of the Greenwood Chapter of the Order of the Eastern Star.

 In addition to her corporate expertise and philanthropic causes, Mrs. Wilkinson also provides an incredible record of service to her community.
 Mrs. Wilkinson received commendations for her work at the William J. Clinton Presidential Library in Little Rock.
 She served as a Ruling Elder at Central Presbyterian Church in Fort Smith.
 She remains active in the Friends of the Library in Greenwood.